 The lodgement of a question or registration to make a comment or submission should include the name, address and contact telephone number of the individual.
 This will allow Council officers to follow up your question or submission, if required.

 Council meetings can be viewed online at the Watch Council and Planning Committee meetings page.

-The Agenda for each meeting is available for viewing on Council's website at the Meeting Agendas and Minutes page by 5pm, up to 6 days prior to the date of the meeting.
+The Agenda for each meeting is available for viewing on Council's website at the Meeting Agendas and Minutes page up to 6 days prior to the date of the meeting.
 Copies are also available at Customer Service centres and libraries.